French Wars of Religion: Growth of Calvinism

-While Lutheranism was widespread within the French commercial class, the rapid growth of Calvinism was driven by the nobility.
+Lutheranism was widespread within the French commercial class; it flourished in the cities but was not adopted among the peasantry.
+However, it cut across social class and strata and encompassed the entire country.
+Its rapid growth was driven by the nobility, where being a Huguenot became fashionable.
 It is believed to have started when Condé passed through Geneva while returning home from a military campaign and heard a Calvinist sermon.
 Jeanne d'Albret, Queen of Navarre, converted to Calvinism in 1560, possibly due to the influence of Theodore de Beze.
 Along with Condé and her husband Antoine of Navarre, she and their son Henry of Navarre became Huguenot leaders.